What are the Global Goals?

-The Sustainable Development Goals* (SDGs) are a new set of universal goals and targets adopted by 193 UN member states that outline a vision for the future for people and the planet.
+The Global Goals* – also known as the Sustainable Development Goals or SDGs – are a set of universal goals and targets adopted by 193 UN member states that outline a vision for the future for people and the planet.
 They replace the Millennium Development Goals (MDGs) which expired in 2015.
 The MDGs were launched in 2000 to make global progress on poverty, education, health, hunger and the environment.

-The SDGs will be used to frame the UN member states’ agendas and policies over the next 15 years until 2030.
+The Global Goals will be used to frame the UN member states’ agendas and policies over the next 15 years until 2030.

-The SDGs are far broader in scope than the MDGs, and now include economic, environmental and social aspects of development.
+The new Global Goals are far broader in scope than the MDGs, and now include economic, environmental and social aspects of development.

-The core challenges of quality healthcare, quality education and gender equality are tackled more robustly in the SDGs than in the MDGs.
+The core challenges of quality healthcare, quality education and gender equality are tackled more robustly in the new Global Goals than in the MDGs.
 Other important issues are included, such as ending violence against children, ending gender-based violence; building peaceful, inclusive societies; decreasing inequality, and much more emphasis on environmental factors that affect global sustainability.
-Gender equality, and the importance of the empowerment and the human rights of girls and women, also play a key role in the goals.
+Gender equality, and the importance of the empowerment of girls and women, also play a key role in the goals.

-The SDGs repeatedly state the importance of ‘leaving no one behind’.
+The Global Goals repeatedly state the importance of ‘leaving no one behind’.
 For Plan International, this is critical as we strive to reach the most excluded and marginalised girls, boys and young people.

-Plan International’s work focused on ensuring that the SDGs truly represented and measured the lived realities of those on the margins.
+Plan International’s advocacy focused on ensuring that the Goals truly represented and measured the lived realities of those on the margins.
 The 4 issues we lobbied for are: